Roqum/roqum.github.io/content/en/project/DataVisualization.md

 draft = false
 title = 'Data Mining/Visualization Website'
 categories = ['Pyhton', 'd3js', 'javascript' , 'html', 'css']
 projectDescription = ['As part of my bachelor`s thesis, I created a website for the DIPF that mines data from a massive database and visualizes it.
-It is used to ease up the search and analysis of the data collected by theire meta-seach engine']
+It is used to ease up the search and analysis of the data collected by theire meta-search engine']
 +++

 ### Project Info